viiccavalcante/getTogether/README.md

 <b> Get Together</b><br>
-is an application to help people organize small events like family BBQs and surprise birthday party.
+I created Get Together as my final project for the Modern Web Application 1 subject during my master's studies in Computer Science.
+It is an application to help people organize small events like family BBQs and surprise birthday party.

 Installation process <br>